antoniovr/AMX-netlinx-notes/README.md

-# netlinx-notes
+# AMX-netlinx-notes

-Apuntes NetLinx directamente anotados sobre un fichero .axs
+NetLinx notes written directly on a .axs file